aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 * For Windows users, install the Ubuntu app from Microsoft Store and set it up.
 * To add Scala language support to IntelliJ, you can install the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala).
 Please check the [plugin management page](https://www.jetbrains.com/help/idea/managing-plugins.html) to see the details about installing and managing plugins in Intellij.
 * Note: While the instructions in this labs use Scala, you can switch to Java if you feel more comfortable with it.
 The lab describes all the steps in Scala because this is the preferred language to use with Spark.
+* If you are not familiar with SQL and you would like to use it, check this [SQL Tutorial](https://www.w3schools.com/sql/).
+There is no part in this lab that requires knowledge of SQL but knowing about it will help you better understand the lab and there is a bonus task that requires knowledge of SQL.

 ## Lab Work